ibm-cloud-docs/ContinuousDelivery/devsecops-cos-bucket-evidence.md

 Data amount that is collected varies by use-case, but with average sizes for Evidence (1 kB), test artifacts (100 kB), and logs (15 kB), we calculate 0.01 GByte data that is created and transferred per month.

-This example does not exceed the minimum operational and storage costs on the Pricing page: USD 0.0175 per month

 ## Resiliency
 {: #cd-devsecops-cos-bucket-resiliency}